Anas-MG/AI-OpenCV-Flask-stream-face-recognition/README.md

 or
 $ python3 server.py
 ````
-It only runs on python3
-after This step is done navigate to the ip of the server and access the port 5000.
+It only runs on python3, after This step navigate to the ip of the server and access the port 5000.
 `` http://localhost:5000 ``

 - ###### html pages and JavaScript